cs-si-ucr/cs10/docs/dis08.md

 The
 <a style="color:white;border:solid black;border-width:1px">include</a>
-preprocessor directive gets the content of another file and puts them in the current file.
+preprocessor directive gets the content of another file and puts it in the current file.

 Tracing 1